Build and Deploy a Single-Page Web Application¶

 - In the left navigation menu, click Deploy.

 - In the Set Up card, click Configure and Deploy.
-This opens the Configure & Deploy pane, where you can add a file mount if necessary.
-In this guide, you will not add a file mount.
+This opens the Configure & Deploy pane.
+In this guide, you do not need to add a file mount.

-- Click Next.
-This takes you to the Authentication Settings pane.
+- Click Next to proceed to the Authentication Settings pane.

 -